nikkieverett/recipe-app/recipes/ravioli.md

 to cook ravioli:
-bring a large pot of water to a boil. salt the water. you want your water as salty as the sea. add the ravioli in batches. about 10- 12 at a time. don't overcrowd. bring the water back to a gentle simmer and cook for about 3-4 minutes. if the ravioli is frozen cook for an additional minute. remove with a slotted spoon or spider to a serving dish. continue cooking the rest of the ravioli. serve with your favorite sauce or just with extra-virgin olive oil butter
+bring a large pot of water to a boil. salt the water. you want your water as salty as the sea. add the ravioli in batches. about 10- 12 at a time. dont overcrowd. bring the water back to a gentle simmer and cook for about 3-4 minutes. if the ravioli is frozen cook for an additional minute. remove with a slotted spoon or spider to a serving dish. continue cooking the rest of the ravioli. serve with your favorite sauce or just with extra-virgin olive oil butter